 There is only one known variation of the South African Transkei strain: the Trans Envy strain.

-The resulting strain is a standalone variety that has a super-high potency and gets its large size from the South African Transkei strain.
+The resulting strain is a standalone variety with a super-high potency and large size from the South African Transkei strain.

 Where to Buy South African Transkei Shroom Spores

-Many cultivators seek to get their hands on South African Transkei spores because of the strain’s unique history.
+Because of the strain’s unique history, many cultivators seek to get their hands on South African Transkei spores.
 Luckily, there are quite a few places you can reliably get these spores.

 If you live in Canada, Sporeslab is a good place to turn, as it often (but not always) has this strain in stock.